YMancia/Project_Langevin_thermostat/README.md

 1. The config.txt file has to be written in order to setup the initial parameters.
 If any of the parameters is not provided in the file the software will use the default values, informing the user through the simulation log ('Langevin-simulation-log.txt').
 2. The module 'utils.py' contains the input and output, the logging and the plotting functions.
 3. The main simulation is contained in the 'Langevin_thermostat.py' module
+4. The output of the simulation is stored in the Output folder
+4. A testing module is also present ('test.py')

 # Installation